KxSystems/docs/docs/ref/progressors.md

 ```

-## Ternary maps
+## Ternary iterables

 Syntax: `m\[x;y;z]`, `m/[x;y;z]`

-The extension of a progressor and a ternary map has the same rank as the map.
+The function derived by a progressor and an iterable of rank >2 has the same rank as the map.
 Functions derived by Scan are uniform; functions derived by Over are aggregates.
 The number of evaluations is the maximum of the count of the right arguments.